Princess of Wales: Eleanor de Montfort and Gwenllian

 Following her wedding ceremony in 1278, Eleanor de Montfort was officially known as Princess of Wales.
 On 19 June 1282, she died giving birth to her first child, Gwenllian.

-The infant was captured by English forces the following year, after her father, Llywelyn ap Gruffydd, was killed in December 1282.
-At Edward I's orders, she was kept in the remote Sempringham Priory in Lincolnshire, where she remained until her death in 1337.
+After her father, Llywelyn ap Gruffydd, was killed on 11 December 1282, Edward I placed Gwenllian in Sempringham Priory in Lincolnshire, where she remained until her death on 7 June 1337.

 Gwenllian's status was acknowledged at least once by the English Crown.
 When writing to the pope, attempting to secure more money for Sempringham Priory, the king stated that "...herein is kept the Princess of Wales, whom we have to maintain".
 The title "Princess of Wales" as used here did not have its usual accepted meaning.

 Margaret Hanmer and Catrin, daughter of Glyndŵr

 Margaret Hanmer, sometimes known as Marred ferch Dafydd (her Welsh name), was the wife of Owain Glyndŵr.
 Some modern historians have accorded her the title "Princess of Wales".

 Catrin was one of the children of Owain Glyndŵr and Margaret Hanmer.
 In November 1402, she married Edmund Mortimer, the second son of Edmund Mortimer, 3rd Earl of March and through his mother, a great-grandson of Edward III of England.

 Edmund Mortimer died during the siege of Harlech Castle in 1409, of unknown causes.
 Catrin was subsequently captured alongside her three daughters, and they were taken to the Tower of London, along with Catrin's mother and one of her sisters.
 The deaths and burials of Catrin and her daughters are recorded, but the causes of their deaths remain unknown.
 They were laid to rest at St Swithin's Church in London.